-We have incurred net losses since inception, including a net loss attributable to Exelixis, Inc. of \$36.2 million for the three months ended March 31, 2009.
-As of that date, we had an accumulated deficit of \$990.7 million.
-We expect our losses in 2009 to increase as compared to 2008 and anticipate negative operating cash flow for the foreseeable future.
+We have incurred net losses since inception, including a net loss attributable to Exelixis, Inc. of \$43.2 million for the three months ended March 31, 2010.
+As of that date, we had an accumulated deficit of \$1,133.0 million.
+We expect our net loss in 2010 to increase compared to 2009 and anticipate negative operating cash flow for the foreseeable future.
 We have not yet completed the development, including obtaining regulatory approval, of any of our pharmaceutical product candidates and, consequently, have not generated revenues from the sale of pharmaceutical products.
-Except for revenues associated with the transgenic mouse business of our former German subsidiary, Artemis Pharmaceuticals, GmbH, or Artemis, our only revenues to date are license revenues and revenues under contracts with our partners.
-In November 2007, we sold 80.1% of our ownership interest in Artemis.
+We have derived substantially all of our revenues to date from collaborative research and development agreements.
+Revenues from research and development collaborations depend upon continuation of the collaborations, research funding, the achievement of milestones and royalties we earn from any future products developed from the collaborative research.
+If research funding we receive from collaborators decreases, we are unable to successfully achieve milestones or our collaborators fail to develop successful products, we will not earn the revenues contemplated under such collaborative agreements.
 The amount of our net losses will depend, in part, on the rate of growth, if any, in our license and contract revenues and on the level of our expenses.
 These losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Our research and development expenditures and general and administrative expenses have exceeded our revenues to date, and we expect to spend significant additional amounts to fund research and development in order to enhance our technologies and undertake product development.
-We currently have numerous product candidates in various stages of clinical development and we anticipate filing additional IND applications for additional product candidates within the next 12 months.
-As a result, we expect to continue to incur substantial operating expenses, and, consequently, we will need to generate significant additional revenues to achieve profitability.
-Because of the numerous risks and uncertainties associated with developing drugs, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
-Even if we do increase our revenues and achieve prof
+We currently have numerous drug candidates in various stages of clinical development and we anticipate filing an IND application for an additional drug candidate within the next 12 months.
+As a result, we expect to continue to incur substantial operating expenses, and, consequently, we will need to generate significant

-We may not realize the expected benefits of our initiatives to control costs.
+We may not realize the expected benefits of our initiatives to control costs.\

 Managing costs is a key element of our business strategy.
-Consistent with this element of our strategy, in November 2008 we implemented a restructuring that resulted in the reduction of approximately 10% of our workforce.
-We anticipate that we will incur some level of restructuring charges through the end of 2009 as we continue to implement this restructuring.
+Consistent with this element of our strategy, on March 8, 2010 we implemented a restructuring that resulted in a reduction of our workforce by approximately 40%, or 270 employees.
+We anticipate that we will incur restructuring charges through the end of 2010 as we implement this restructuring.